-CSI Based: CSI values obtained from COTS WiFI network interface cards (NICs) (such as Intel 5300 and Atheros 9390) have been recently proposed for activity recognition [?,?,?,?,?,?] and localization [?,?,?].
-Han et al. proposed WiFall that detects fall of a human subject in an indoor environment using CSI values [?].
-Zhou et al. proposed a passive human detection scheme which exploits multi-path variations for detecting human presence in an indoor environment using CSI values [?].
-Zou et al. proposed Electronic Frog Eye that counts the number of people in a crowd using

-CSI values by treating the people reflecting the WiFi signals as "virtual antennas" [?].
-Wang et al. proposed E-eyes that exploits CSI values for recognizing household activities such as washing dishes and taking a shower [?].
-Nandakumar et al. leverage the CSI and RSS information from off-theshelf WiFi devices to classify four arm gestures - push, pull, lever, and punch [?].
+CSI Based: CSI values obtained from COTS WiFI network interface cards (NICs) (such as Intel 5300 and Atheros 9390) have been recently proposed for activity recognition [7]-[11], [14] and localization [15]-[17].
+Han et al. proposed WiFall that detects fall of a human subject in an indoor environment using CSI values [7].
+Zhou et al. proposed a passive human detection scheme which exploits multi-path variations for detecting human presence in an indoor environment using CSI values [9].
+Zou et al. proposed Electronic Frog Eye that counts the number of people in a crowd using CSI values by treating the people reflecting the WiFi signals as "virtual antennas" [10].
+Wang et al. proposed E-eyes that exploits CSI values for recognizing household activities such as washing dishes and taking a shower [8].
+Nandakumar et al. leverage the CSI and RSS information from off-the-shelf WiFi devices to classify four arm gestures - push, pull, lever, and punch [14].
 The fundamental difference between these schemes and our scheme is that these schemes extract coarse grained features from the CSI values provided by the COTS WiFi NIC to perform these tasks while our proposed scheme refines these CSI to capture fine grained variations in the wireless channel for recognizing keystrokes.
-Wang et al. propose WiHear that uses CSI values recognizes the shape of mouth while speaking to detect whether a person is uttering one of a set of nine predefined nine syllables [?].
-While WiHear can capture the micro-movements of lips, it uses special purpose directional antennas with stepper motors for directing the antenna beams towards a person's mouth to obtain a clean signal for recognizing mouth movements.
-In contrast, our proposed scheme does not use any special purpose equipment and recognizes the micro-movements of fingers and hands using COTS WiFi NIC.
+Wang et al. propose WiHear that uses CSI values recognizes the shape of mouth while speaking to detect whether a person is uttering one of a set of nine predefined nine syllables [11].
+While WiHear can capture the micromovements of lips, it uses special purpose directional antennas with stepper motors for directing the antenna beams towards a person's mouth to obtain a clean signal for recognizing mouth movements.
+In contrast, our proposed scheme does not use any special purpose equipment and recognizes the micromovements of fingers and hands using COTS WiFi NIC.

-SDR Based: Researchers have proposed schemes that utilize SRDs and special purpose hardware to transmit and receive custom modulated signals for activity recognition [?, ?, ?, ?].
-Pu et al. proposed WiSee that uses a special purpose receiver design on USRPs to extract small Doppler shifts from OFDM WiFi transmissions to recognize human gestures [?].
-Kellogg et al. proposed to use a special purpose analog envelop detector circuit for recognizing gestures within a distance of up to 2.5 feet using backscatter signals from RFID or TV transmissions [?].
-Lyonnet et al. use micro Doppler signatures to classify gaits of human subjects into multiple categories using specialized Doppler radars [?].
-Adib et al. proposed WiTrack that uses a specially designed frequency modulated carrier wave radio frontend to track human movements behind a wall [?].
-Recently, Chen et al. proposed an SDR based custom receiver design which can be used to track keystrokes using wireless signals [?].
-In contrast to all these schemes, our scheme does not use any specialized hardware or SDRs rather utilizes COTS WiFi NICs to recognize keystrokes.
+SDR Based: Researchers have proposed schemes that utilize SRDs and special purpose hardware to transmit and receive custom modulated signals for activity recognition [18]-[21].
+Pu et al. proposed WiSee that uses a special purpose receiver design on USRPs to extract small Doppler shifts from OFDM WiFi transmissions to recognize human gestures [18].
+Kellogg et al. proposed to use a special purpose analog envelop detector circuit for recognizing gestures within a distance of up to 2.5 feet using backscatter signals from RFID or TV transmissions [19].
+Lyonnet et al. use micro Doppler signatures to classify gaits of human subjects into multiple categories using specialized Doppler radars [20].
+Adib et al. proposed WiTrack that uses a specially designed frequency modulated carrier wave radio frontend to track human movements behind a wall [21].
+Recently, Chen et al. proposed an SDR based custom receiver design which can be used to track keystrokes using wireless signals [22].
+Compared to these schemes, our scheme does not use any specialized hardware or SDRs rather utilizes COTS WiFi NICs to recognize keystrokes.

-2.2 Keystrokes Recognition
+B. Keystrokes Recognition

 To the best of our knowledge, there is no prior work on recognizing keystrokes by leveraging variations in wireless signals using commodity WiFi devices.
-Other than the SDRs based keystroke tracking approach proposed in [?] which uses wireless signals to track keystrokes, researchers have proposed several keystrokes recognition schemes that are based on other sensing modalities such as acoustics [?,?,?,?], electromagnetic emissions [?], and video cameras [?].
+Other than the SDRs based keystroke tracking approach proposed in [22] which uses wireless signals to track keystrokes, researchers have proposed several keystrokes recognition schemes that are based on other sensing modalities such as acoustics [2]-[4], [23], electromagnetic emissions [5], and video cameras [6].
 Next, we give a brief overview of the other existing schemes that utilize these sensing modalities to recognize keystrokes.